crhntr/go-ndcd/README.md

 # National Drug Code Directory

+> On July 22, 2022, FDA announced the availability of [Proposed Rule on Revising the National Drug Code Format](https://www.fda.gov/drugs/drug-approvals-and-databases/proposed-rule-revising-national-drug-code-format).

 This package can be used to download and parse the NDCD database.
 I am not affiliated with the FDA in any way.
 I initially wrote this to practice writing text parsers; however, I have used it in conjunction with the openfda api